AlynJ/Elk_interface-TRIQS/README.md

 Bristol (UoB), United Kingdom.
 Note that this version is subject to changes.
 The intent is to provide an open source FP-LAPW code interfaced with the TRIQS library.
 Therefore, DFT+DMFT will be more accessible to the community.
-We would like to thank the Elk and TRIQS developers for their help with this interface.
+I would like to thank the Elk and TRIQS developers for their help with this interface.

-This interface is open source, but we ask you to cite "TBA" if you use it.
+This interface is open source, but I ask you to cite "A. D. N. James et al., (2020) arXiv:2010.04694 [cond-mat.str-el]" if you use it.

 Please compile Elk using the GNU compilers as TRIQS is currently only supported with those compilers.